selam3494/Multilingual-Sentiment-Classifier/README.md

 ## Multilingual Sentiment Classifier

-A project that proves you can wrangle Transformers, transfer‑learning & FastAPI in under 48 hours.
+A project that proves you can wrangle Transformers, transfer‑learning & deploy it with FastAPI.
 It trains a 3‑class sentiment model (negative / neutral / positive) on multilingual Amazon reviews, evaluates it, and serves predictions through a lightweight API—plus Docker for one‑command deployment.

 ## 1‑step install